Quantum Mpemba Effect in a Four-Site Bose-Hubbard Model: Results and Discussion

 \subsection{Clean Tight-Binding Regime}

-Following the general procedure outlined in Sec.~\ref{sec:method}, we initiate our investigation of the QME by examining the clean non-interacting BHM, setting onsite interaction, disorder, and Stark potential to zero ($U = \delta = g = 0$) with a chemical potential ensuring unit filling.
+Following the general procedure outlined in Sec.~\ref{sec:method}, we initiate our investigation of the QME by examining the clean non-interacting Bose--Hubbard model, setting on-site interaction, disorder, and Stark potential to zero ($U = \delta = g = 0$) with a chemical potential ensuring unit filling.
 This configuration isolates purely kinetic effects, serving as a baseline to elucidate the role of interactions in quantum thermalization dynamics.

 We implement the procedure using a four-site bosonic chain with four particles.
 Initial thermal states are prepared at a fixed temperature, each characterized by a distinct hopping strength, and evolved under Lindblad dynamics with local dephasing noise acting on particle number operators.
 All systems converge toward a common reference steady state defined by a specific hopping strength.
 This approach establishes a hierarchy of initial states with varying degrees of delocalization while preserving identical thermal properties, isolating quantum effects from classical thermal phenomena.
-Relaxation dynamics are tracked using four complementary quantum metrics: trace distance $D[\hat{\rho}_{ss}, \hat{\rho}(t)]$ to quantify geometric distinguishability, relative entropy $S[\hat{\rho}(t) || \hat{\rho}_{ss}]$ for information-theoretic divergence, entanglement asymmetry $\Delta S_A$ for a chosen bipartition to probe particle number symmetry restoration, and $\ell_1$-norm quantum coherence, $\mathcal{C}[\hat{\rho}(t)]$, in the Fock basis to capture quantum superposition dynamics.
+Relaxation dynamics are tracked using four complementary quantum metrics: trace distance $D[\hat{\rho}_{ss}, \hat{\rho}(t)]$ to quantify geometric distinguishability, relative entropy $S[\hat{\rho}(t) || \hat{\rho}_{ss}]$ for information-theoretic divergence, entanglement asymmetry $\Delta S_A$ for a chosen bipartition to probe particle number symmetry restoration, and $\ell_1$-norm of quantum coherence, $\mathcal{C}[\hat{\rho}(t)]$, in the Fock basis to capture quantum superposition dynamics.